Nippon Chemical Industrial Co.,Ltd.

 (worldwide)

-Multiple IBAT analysis indicators applied to five of the eight suppliers.
+Multiple IBAT analysis indicators applied to six of the eight suppliers.
 Accordingly, biodiversity is considered to be of high importance for these areas.
-Ecosystem integrity is relatively high in the area of one of the eight suppliers, and another is not an area in which ecosystem integrity is high but there is a possibility it is in rapid decline.
-Water stress applies to two of the eight suppliers and riverine flood risk applies to one supplier.
+All eight suppliers are not located in areas in which ecosystem integrity is high nor in areas in which it is in rapid decline.
+Water stress applies to one of the eight suppliers and riverine flood risk applies to one supplier.

 Evaluate Phase: Identify and Evaluate Dependencies and Impacts on Nature